 - I have tracked my donations, and have thanked my sponsors.
 Click on the Thank Donors button in your Personal DonorPage on the website.

 - I have sent out the reminder email/letter to those who have not sponsored me yet, updating them on my fundraiseing progress and reminding them of how much more I need to raise to reach my goal.

 Here's a sample letter you can edit to suit your needs & use for a blast email or hard copy letter to your own friends & family members.

 In the US today, a brain injury occurs every 23 seconds.
 In the blink of an eye, your life can be dramatically altered.
 You look the same, you sound the same, yet something is just not right.
 Suddenly the world seems like an unfamiliar place.
 For over 9,000 people in Vermont who live daily with challenges that come from a brain injury, this is their reality.
-You can help me reach my fundraising goal of $ ____ by sponsoring me in the Walk for Thought.
+You can help me reach my fundraising goal of $ ____ by sponsoring me in the Walk & Roll for Brain Injury.
 It's easy.
 Just visit my personal webpage at: (insert your personal webpage here; the address is generated automatically when you register online), or return the enclosed self-addressed with your check made payable to the Brain Injury Association of Vermont by (insert your deadline).

 If hope you will join me in this important challenge by sponsoring me.
 Your support will mean so much to me and the thousands of people in Vermont living with the effects of brain injury.